Slashgear/webpack-workshop/docs/workshops/intermediate/dev.md

 - define devtools to `inline-source-map`

 :::tip
-You can change your webpack configuration or `webpack-cli` flags.
+You can change your webpack configuration or `webpack`.
 :::

 <details>